 Splashdown Books picked up the novel and released print and Kindle versions of it in November 2011.
 The non-commercial e-book was updated to match the Splashdown version, and the two are fundamentally the same.

-In 2012 I began work on my second novel, The Day The Rain Came Back .
+In 2012 I began work on my second novel, This Falling Eden .
 It's not a sequel, but it has enough in common that Caffeine's fans are sure to enjoy it.